 A good rug pad can make a dramatic difference for the life of both your hardwood floor and the rug itself.
 Rugs that sit without padding are more likely to wear down from the underside in a shorter amount of time.
 They will also be less comfortable on your feet than rugs with pads.
 Therefore, the right rug pad can be a great investment.

-Budget rug pads often use a unique design that reduces the amount of padding without sacrificing the level of grip and comfort.
+Budget rug pads often use a unique design that reduces the amount of padding without sacrificing the level of grip and comfort as much.
 Most often, these pads look like open grids that leave space for air to help cushion each step on the rug above.
-These value pads are often a better choice than premium options if you need to trim the material for a custom shape or size.
+These value pads are often a better choice to premium options if you need to trim the material for a custom shape or size.

-The Gorilla Grip Area Rug Pad doesn’t sacrifice performance despite its unique design and budget-friendly price tag.
-Made of light... strands woven together into a grid pattern, the pad provides just enough grip and comfort without taking up too much room.
-Best of all, the material is easy to cut with a utility knife or a pair of scissors.
-Trim areas or cut out shapes to fit different rug shapes and sizes.
+The Sugarman Creations Non-Slip Rug Pad doesn’t sacrifice performance despite its unique design and budget-friendly price tag.
+Made of light strands woven together into a floral pattern, the pad provides just enough grip without clinging to the hardwood underneath.
+The reversible design allows you to choose between a 100% felt side or felt/recycled rubber side for even more grip.

 It doesn’t matter how large or small your rug is, an unsupported rug can do a lot of damage to an exposed hardwood floor.
 Even small rugs have the potential to do some localized damage that results in a patch of scratches and blemishes.
 While most rug pads are meant to be cut and trimmed, buying a small pad will save you some preparation time.

-Having a good pad is absolutely crucial tin order to level a large rug and make sure it won’t damage the hardwood floor underneath.
+Having a good pad is absolutely crucial to have a level and uniform large rug that won’t damage the hardwood floor underneath.
 Without the padding, a large rug is more likely to bunch up, slide in different areas, and potentially become a safety hazard for people walking around the room.
 For the best results, you will need a large rug pad that does a good job of keeping everything flat and together on the floor.

-When heavy-duty construction is required, the Safavieh Durapad rug pad is the best premium option to consider.
-The polyester fabric comes in at eight millimeters thick,... making this one of the thickest pads you can buy.
+When all-natural materials are required, the Rug Pad USA RPC38F-69 pad is the best premium option to consider.
+The felt padding comes in at 1/2 or 3/8 inches thick and 6' x 9' width/length, making this one of the thickest pads you can buy.
 With the extra bulk, you will get more durability, better grip, and comfortable foot support underneath the rug.
-This 8' x 10' pad is even comfortable enough to sleep on.

 One of the primary jobs of a rug pad is to provide traction.
 Since most rugs can slip and slide around on hardwood floors, particularly if young children or pets are at play, a pad is necessary to keep the rug in place.
 For the best results, consider a non-skid, rubber backed rug pad that provides better grip on slippery surfaces.